sh33pd0gz/sh33pd0gz.github.io/README.md

 ### About Us

-Just a couple of dogs that like a few things:
+> Just a couple of dogs that like a few things:

-> Treats throughout the day
+>   * Treats throughout the day
-> Frisbee sessions morning and night
+>   * Frisbee sessions morning and night
-> And problem solving as it relates to the intersection of math and computer science
+>   * And problem solving as it relates to the intersection of math and computer science

+### What's to come...

+>   * a blog miniseries on Flink (datagen, resampling streaming data, process blockchain data)
+>   * a better website layout (move from markdown for a prettier layout)
+>   * a blog post on setting up NeoVim for quick LeetCode problem solving in your IDE

 <br clear="left"/>